Sharapova marks Paris comeback with see-saw victory

 But the double French Open champion’s never-say-die attitude resurfaced and she pocketed the remaining six games to set up a second-round meeting with Croatia’s Donna Vekic.

-Reporting by Julien Pretot; Editing by Pritha Sarkar
+Reporting by Julien Pretot; Editing by Pritha Sarkar and Ken Ferris